Agency on Aging of South Central Connecticut (AOASCC)

 Ukiah, California | ncoinc.org

-North Coast Opportunities’ model will use volunteer companions to provide social contact and nourishing meals for frail and/or socially isolated older adults who are having difficulty maintaining their independence.
+North Coast Opportunities’ model uses volunteer companions to provide social contact and nourishing meals for frail and/or socially isolated older adults who are having difficulty maintaining their independence.
+Volunteers also assist clients in assessing their home for disaster readiness and with developing emergency preparedness plans for their households.
+The delivery of services includes contactless meal delivery and remote connections via phone calls and video chats.
 The overall model’s goals are to decrease self-reported social isolation, increase health and wellbeing, and increase reported ability to live independently.
 NCO’s model builds on four existing NCO programs: Caring Kitchen, Redwood Caregiver Resource Center, Emergency Preparedness in Communities, and the Volunteer Network.
 NCO serves a rural community.

 St. Agnes Hospital Foundation, Inc.

-The Saint Agnes Foundation’s model will develop the new Saint Agnes Trusted Ride program, which will build a network of volunteer chaperones to accompany older adults and adults with disabilities to and from non-emergency medical appointments.
+The Saint Agnes Hospital Foundation, in partnership with Trusted Ride-Certified, is developing the new Saint Agnes Trusted Ride program, which will build a network of volunteer chaperones to accompany older adults and adults with disabilities to and from non-emergency medical appointments.
+The program includes in person chaperone services and virtual chaperone services such as wellness checks, vaccine registration support, and appointment reminders.
 Volunteer chaperones will be layered onto existing transportation ride-share options to help frail patients navigate the hospital campus.
 The model will help older adults and people with disabilities access and receive needed medical care, which improves health outcomes and enables people to live independently.
 St. Agnes Foundation’s Trusted Ride model will also reduce social isolation and family caregiver burden.
 St. Agnes Foundation serves urban and suburban communities.

 Villages of the Berkshires (VoB)